Effective dissipation rate in a Liouvillian graph picture of high-temperature quantum hydrodynamics

 In Sec.~\ref{s:rate-loss} I considered hopping from $\bm \mu \in \pool_{l-1}$ to $\bm \lambda \in \pool_l$.
 I argued that the rate of this hopping is controlled by the rate of further hopping to other sites in $\pool_l$.

 Let us assume that for $l$ longer than some $l_*$, the particle does not return from such further hopping.
 This is a nontrivial, uncontrolled approximation.
 It essentially rules out the the possibility of ``backflow'', i.e. return of weight from long operators to short operators.
-In App.~\ref{ss:fact-loss} I give some arguments and numerical evidence that this approximation is reasonable, and Rakovszky, von Keyserlingk, and Pollmann have performed detailed calculations on this matter in unpublished work.
+In App.~\ref{ss:fact-loss} I give some arguments and numerical evidence that this approximation is reasonable; \onlinecite{vonkeyserlingkOperatorBackflowClassical2021} gives a more detailed calculation.

 This no-backflow approximation is equivalent to replacing the dynamics on Pauli strings of diameter $l \ge l_*$ by a decay; for simplicity, characterize the decay by a single decay rate (a frequency-independent imaginary self-energy).